Romea/husky/husky_bringup/README.md

 ### 1.1 Base launch file ###

 The **husky_base.launch.py** file, located in the launch directory, is responsible for starting the controller manager, the robot's controller, and a command multiplexer.
 The configuration of the controller manager and the robot controller are defined in the **controller_manager.yaml** and **mobile_base_controller.yaml** files, respectively, which are located in the config directory.
-By default, the **MobileBaseEnhancedController4WD** controller, provided by the **romea_mobile_base_controller** package, is used to operate Ceol robot.
+By default, the **MobileBaseEnhancedController4WD** controller, provided by the **romea_mobile_base_controller** package, is used to operate Husky robot.

 You can launch these nodes via command line: